Stage fright is a headache for many. A panic button goes off in your brain as soon as you get to know that you have to do public speaking.

 „If a man smiles when things go wrong, he remembered someone he can blame.“ Yet another Murphy’s Law

-However, if you act cool and smile even if you feel really bad, most people will never realise there’s something wrong with you.
+However, if you act cool and smile even if you feel really bad, most people will never realize there’s something wrong with you.
 They’ll be just as cool as you are.
-Coping with an occasional mistake, have fun of yourself and you’ll see how the listeners mentally give you one big fat bonus point right away.
+Coping with an occasional mistake, have the fun of yourself and you’ll see how the listeners mentally give you one big fat bonus point right away.

 Keep in mind that the listeners don’t mean you harm, they’ve come to learn something interesting.
 A common understanding is that the audience wants you to fail.
 The reality, however, is the opposite: the audience are your greatest allies because if your presentation fails, so will they.